 The text was written in an abbreviated and stylized clerical Latin that would make even the experienced Latin scholar cringe at the task of translation.
-The first translations appeared in the 19th century and was typically a task done by county historians.
-The quality varied greatly and as such in the 1960's Domesday scholars agreed that a uniform translation would be in order.
-Dr. John Morris (1913-1977) of University College, London assembled and led the team of medieval Latinists in 1969.
+The first translations appeared in the 19th century and it was typically a task done by county historians.
+The quality varied greatly and as such, in the 1960's Domesday scholars agreed that a uniform translation would be in order.
+Dr. John Morris (1913-1977) of University College, London assembled and led the team of Medieval Latinists in 1969.
 By 1975, the first county volumes were in print.
 Unfortunately, Dr. Morris did not live long enough to see the completion of the 35 volume set published by Phillimore & Co.
-Ltd, Showpwyke Hall, Chichester, West Sussex, PO20 6BQ, England.
+Ltd, Shopwyke Hall, Chichester, West Sussex, PO20 6BQ, England.

 De Williamo tenet Ricoardus iiii hidis in BERMINGEHA.
 Terra

 est vi carucis.
 In dominio est una./ v. villiani / iiii. bordarii cum .ii. carucis

 Silva dimidia leuga longditudina. / ii quarentine latitudine.
 Valuit / valet xx. solidos

 From William, Richard holds four hides in Birmingham.
 There is land for six ploughs, in the demesne, one.
 There are five villagers and four smallholders with two ploughs.
 The woodland is half a league long and two furlongs wide.
 The value was and is twenty shillings.
 Wulfwin held it freely in the time of King Edward.